On this page

 Common reasons for differences in cohort syncs include:

-• Unresolved mapping: If a user property is not set (i.e., is NULL), Amplitude cannot sync the user the property is attached to.
-For example, if you're syncing a cohort of 100 users to a platform using email as the User_ID, but only 50 users have provided an email, only those 50 will sync.
-Check and fix your data at the source, update it in Amplitude, and then do another sync.
+• Unresolved mapping: If a user property isn't set, or is NULL, Amplitude can't sync the user attached to the property.
+For example, if you're syncing a cohort of 100 users to a platform using email as the User_ID, but only 50 users provided an email, only those 50 users sync.
+Check and fix your data at the source, update it in Amplitude, and then run another sync.

-• Invalid mapped properties: Properties that do not conform to the expected format in third-party destinations can cause partial or failed syncs.
-For example, the downstream destination may not accept a particular identifier format, like email or phone number.
+• Invalid mapped properties: Properties that don't conform to the expected format in third-party destinations can cause partial or failed syncs.
+For example, the downstream destination may not accept a particular identifier format, such as email or phone number.

-If a sync is partially successful, the entire cohort sync will still be marked as successful, regardless of whether individual users are valid or not.
+If a sync is partially successful, Amplitude still marks the entire cohort sync as successful, regardless of whether individual users are valid.

 Warning when updating cohort mapping

-Amplitude issues a warning if you attempt to modify the Amplitude user property mapping, because doing so can impact active cohort syncs.
+Amplitude issues a warning if you attempt to modify the Amplitude user property mapping, because modifying the mapping can affect active cohort syncs.
 Click View Syncs to view the sync that could be affected.
 From there, decide if you want to turn off the sync.

-Even if you don't receive a warning, be careful when modifying the mapping properties.
-If you're not, you may get unexpected changes in the number of users tracked.
+Even if you don't receive a warning, be careful when modifying mapping properties.
+Mapping changes can cause unexpected changes in the number of users tracked.

-For instance, if you opt to stop mapping by email addresses and switch to phone numbers instead, users who were previously synced with their emails will not receive updates.
-Your modification will only affect new users.
-They'll be synced based on their phone numbers, while previously existing users will still be synced based on their email addresses.
-Over time, this could lead to data discrepancies.
+For example, if you stop mapping by email addresses and switch to phone numbers, users previously synced with their emails don't receive updates.
+Your change only affects new users.
+Amplitude syncs new users based on phone numbers, while previously existing users still sync based on email addresses.
+Over time, this can lead to data discrepancies.

-If your cohort sync process has been in place for some time and you're considering changing the mapping, consider establishing a new sync destination first, and then proceed with the sync using this new target.
+If your cohort sync process has been in place for some time and you're considering changing the mapping, create a new sync destination first.
+Then proceed with the sync using this new target.

 View sync history